 - All to sit for 5 minutes before serving with a little fresh parsley.
 Careful, it’s hot!

-Make ahead tip/freezing: To make ahead of time, simply prepare the dish through step 5.
+- Make Ahead & Freezing Instructions: To make ahead of time, simply prepare the dish through step 5.
 Cover tightly and refrigerate for up to 2 days before continuing with step 6.
 You can also freeze the macaroni and cheese after step 5 for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 6.
 Add about 5 minutes to bake time.
 You can also freeze the fully baked macaroni and cheese for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bake at 400°F (204°C) for 40 minutes.

-- Whole milk is strongly recommended for richest tasting sauce.
+- Milk: Whole milk is strongly recommended for richest tasting sauce.
 If needed, you can use a lower fat or nondairy milk.
-Keep in mind that the sauce won’t be as rich.
+Keep in mind that the sauce won’t taste as rich and creamy.

-- For best flavor, I recommend a sharp cheddar and to buy a block or two and grate yourself.
-It's freshest that way.
+- Cheese: For best flavor, I recommend sharp cheddar.
+Buy a block or two and grate it yourself because it’s freshest that way.
 The pre-shredded bagged cheese typically has stabilizers and a drier texture.
-You can also use a mix of cheddar and other favorite cheese such as Gruyere, fontina, or gouda.
+You can also use a mix of cheddar and another favorite cheese such as Gruyere, fontina, or gouda.